Automate your development process

 file for your project.

-Log in to Codemagic using your preferred method, either via email or via a version control platform where your project is hosted as a repository.
+- Log in or sign up to Codemagic using your preferred method, either via email or via a version control platform where your project is hosted as a repository.

 Select Ionic App as the app starter workflow.